HELPING YOU NAVIGATE YOUR MEDICAL SUPPLY NEEDS

 Xceed Medical provides off the shelf sizing as well as made to measure custom stockings.

 Compression stockings are a great solution for mild, moderate to severe vein/vascular diseases.

-Unlike support stockings, our compression garments have a defined pressure gradient.
+Unlike standard support stockings, our garments offer gradient compression.
 That means greater comfort and better treatment outcomes for the patient.

-The compression stocking products we offer are matched to the needs of every patient, right down to the smallest detail.
-And they can fit every lifestyle with our expansive options, various styles and an array of color choices.
+The compression stocking we provide match the needs of every patient, right down to the smallest detail.
+We offer various styles and an array of color choices.